symfony/symfony-docs/components/class_loader/class_loader.rst

-In this example, if you try to use a class in the ``Doctrine\Common`` namespace or one of its children, the autoloader will first look for the class under the ``doctrine-common`` directory, and it will then fallback to the default ``Doctrine`` directory (the last one configured) if not found, before giving up.
-The order of the registrations is significant in this case.
+In this example, if you try to use a class in the ``Doctrine\Common`` namespace or one of its children, the autoloader will first look for the class under the ``doctrine-common`` directory.
+If not found, it will then fallback to the default ``Doctrine`` directory (the last one configured) before giving up.
+The order of the prefix registrations is significant in this case.

 .. _PEAR:  http://pear.php.net/manual/en/standards.naming.php
 .. _PSR-0: http://symfony.com/PSR0